 I asked what they said, but Catherine and Ralph wouldn’t tell me.
 I asked how their testimony could be relevant, given that they were too far away at the lunch to have seen anything, but again they wouldn’t tell me.

 Nor had they done anything to prevent Joey from tampering with her witnesses, nor given me the chance to cross-examine my accusers or to produce witnesses in my defense, if only to attest to my character.
 There was CCTV at the restaurant that might clarify the matter, I said.
 Had they tried to obtain it?
 They hadn’t.

 I asked them what in the hells kind of investigation they’d conducted, then.
 Ralph told me I’d been offered a way out through apologizing, but I’d refused to take it.
 They told me that they’d consulted their lawyers, and under Hong Kong law I had virtually no rights as an employee since I’d been working there for less than two years and they could fire me for any reason or no reason at all, but were offering to let me resign.

 I threw their offer back in their faces.
 Soon after I left, many of my former colleagues asked me what happened.

 “That’s so fucking stupid,” said one, when I replied.

 “Man, I don’t believe you’d do anything like that,” said another.
 “You are not that kind of a person.”

-It would be nice to say that my story is unusual, that all men fired because of sexual harassment allegations are reprehensible and abusive and vile, as many of them no doubt are, but that would not be true.
+I wish I could say that my story is unusual, that generally all men fired because of sexual harassment allegations are reprehensible and abusive and vile, as many of them no doubt are, but that would not be true.

 The lack of due process and the low standards of proof required for sexual harassment allegations to be believed or acted upon, or sometimes even the dispensation with the need for any standards at all, mean that the innocent will often be harmed along with the guilty.